AccentureFed/18FRFQ-Response/README.md

 Upon receipt of the RFQ, our team decomposed the RFQ to understand the scope and initial resources required for the effort.
 The following describes our approach and a bit of the history of this short lived project.
 We adapted a few agile techniques including Scrum, Kanban, and XP to support this effort.

 ## Team & Environment
 Although we had been anticipating the release of this RFQ, our original team members slated to be involved had other obligations preventing them from participating (vacation, business trips, customer deliveries, etc).
 Despite the challenge, we were able to assemble another multidisciplinary team together within 24 hours, utilizing our bench of experienced agile resources and a tremendous team oriented spirit.
 A core team of six formed around the expertise of front and back end developers, devops, Design, Agile Coaching and Product Manager input.
-None of our team members had worked together perviously, and organized with a remote and physical presence.
+None of our team members had worked together previously, and organized with a remote and physical presence.
 The Product Manager/Owner Greg Pfister, had the ultimate authority and responsibility for meeting the needs of the users and in doing so prioritizing features accordingly.

 ## Process
 With a short delivery timeline, unrestricted requirements, and the need to keep team overhead down, we chose to leverage a physical Kanban board.
-On large, long lived, and/or distributed team environments we  traditionally leverage a modern Agile Lifecycle tool (e.g. Rally, VersionOne, JiraAgile, etc); our current team was mostly co-located and those not, utilized skype and go-to meetings, decided to focus on a high visible, flexibile and accountable model.
+On large, long lived, and/or distributed team environments we  traditionally leverage a modern Agile Lifecycle tool (e.g. Rally, VersionOne, JiraAgile, etc); our current team was mostly co-located and those not, utilized Skype and Go-to-Meeting, decided to focus on a high visible, flexible and accountable model.

 Understanding the needs of the end user was critical to ensure success and usability.
 User Centric Design drove backend requirements that were fed to the front end developers.